linux-system-roles/auto-maintenance/README.md

 * `c NUM [comment]` - Close PR with optional comment
 * `d NUM [diff args]` - View diff with optional args
 * `e NUM [edit args]` - Edit the PR with optional args
+* `p NUM` - Approve the PR - you cannot approve your own PRs
+* `pm NUM` - Approve and merge the PR - you cannot approve your own PRs
 * Press Enter by itself to skip to the next role

 By default, the list will only include PRs authored by you.
 Use `AUTHOR=@all`